IntelRealSense/realsense-ros/README.md

   - They have, at least, the **profile** parameter.
     - The profile parameter is a string of the following format: \<width>X\<height>X\<fps> (The dividing character can be X, x or ",".
 Spaces are ignored.)
     - For example: ```depth_module.profile:=640x480x30 rgb_camera.profile:=1280x720x30```
-    - Since infra, infra1, infra2, fisheye, fisheye1, fisheye2 and depth are all streams of the depth_module, their width, height and fps are defined by the same param **depth_module.profile**
+    - Since infra, infra1, infra2 and depth are all streams of the depth_module, their width, height and fps are defined by the same param **depth_module.profile**
     - If the specified combination of parameters is not available by the device, the default or previously set configuration will be used.
       - Run ```ros2 param describe <your_node_name> <param_name>``` to get the list of supported profiles.
     - Note: Should re-enable the stream for the change to take effect.
   - ***<stream_name>*_format**
     - This parameter is a string used to select the stream format.
-    - <stream_name> can be any of *infra, infra1, infra2, color, depth, fisheye, fisheye1, fisheye2*.
+    - <stream_name> can be any of *infra, infra1, infra2, color, depth*.
     - For example: ```depth_module.depth_format:=Z16 depth_module.infra1_format:=y8 rgb_camera.color_format:=RGB8```
     - This parameter supports both lower case and upper case letters.
     - If the specified parameter is not available by the stream, the default or previously set configuration will be used.